 - Anthony Horowitz had high hopes for a potential film franchise based off his Alex Rider series.
 Unfortunately, the first film, Stormbreaker (based off the first book of the series, of the same name), divided fans and critics and bombed at the box office.
 Horowitz revoked the film license from The Weinstein Company after its failure, thus his dream of a film franchise was never realized.

 - The critical and financial meltdown of the Live-Action Adaptation of Super Mario Bros. convinced Nintendo that the film business wasn't fruitful for them, and refused to grant the film rights to any of their franchises for the next few decadesnote .
-They made some exceptions with some of their games and characters appearing in movies as cameos, Bowser and a Super Mushroom appear in Wreck-It Ralph, and Mario, Donkey Kong and the dog from Duck Hunt respectively appear in Pixels.
+They made exceptions for some of their games and characters appearing in movies as cameos: Bowser and a Super Mushroom appear in Wreck-It Ralph, and Mario, Donkey Kong and the dog from Duck Hunt respectively appear in Pixels.
 In November 2017, it was reported that Nintendo was planning to reconsider its stance via a potential deal with Universal's Illumination Entertainment, with another Mario movie (albeit a Continuity Reboot entirely in CGI and completely ignoring the live-action movie) reportedly in the works.